MSHS-OAO/WorkgroupTestRepo/README.md

 Testing out in Rstudio
 Testing if Rstudio remembers credentials<br/>
 Even after closing out<br/>
-Testing out the name that appears in netwrok graph
+Testing out the name that appears in netwrok graph</br>
+Using git config I chnaged my username to armando-v